tark-hidden/pagination/README.rst

     Pagination.items()

-- Returns a list of set with (url, page).
+- Returns a list of set (url, page).
 With loop you can use it with any CSS framework or without it.

 .. code:: python